The diaries of Ronald Baldwin, British Constable in the Palestine Police Force from 1946 to the termination of the British Mandate in 1948.

 He was also able to tell me that Toulon via Marseilles was a distance of 600km.

-Leaving Lyons at about we continued our journey and being in hilly
+Leaving Lyons at about two o’clock we continued our journey and being in hilly

 country we passed through many long tunnels.